SEc-123/SCSM-Global-Patent-Certification/investigation-layer.md

 ## 🧠 Final Thought: We Can’t Secure What We Can’t Understand

-The future of cybersecurity doesn’t belong to faster detection.
-It belongs to **structured understanding**.

-And that means:

-- Logs must become structured behavior chains
-- Alerts must reference semantic phases
-- Analysts must investigate narratives, not events
-- AI must write the first draft—so humans can edit, not invent

 Just as MITRE ATT&CK gave us the **vocabulary** of attack tactics,
 SCSM gives us the **grammar** of investigation.